Aurora Miranda dead at 90: Carmen Miranda's sister was fiery 'Phantom Lady' singer & enthralled Donald Duck in 'The Three Caballeros'

 - Adhemar Gonzaga's Alô, Alô, Carnaval (1936), wearing (what looks like gold-lamé) top hat and tails while singing João de Barro, Lamartine Babo, and Alberto Ribeiro's classic “Cantoras do Rádio” (“Radio Singers”).

-- Ruy Costa's Bananaland-set Banana-da-Terra (“Plantain,” 1939), of which reportedly only a clip, featuring Carmen Miranda, survives.
+- Ruy Costa's Bananaland-set Banana-da-Terra (“Plantain,” 1939), of which reportedly only a Carmen Miranda song-and-dance number survives.

 Aurora Miranda in Hollywood

 Aurora Miranda is supposed to have been the second busiest Brazilian recording artist of the 1930s, trailing only her sister.
 In the 1940s, she followed Carmen to the United States, singing on the radio and performing onstage at the Roxy and the Copacabana in New York City.

 The younger Miranda also made brief appearances in five Hollywood movies.
 Here's three of them:

 - Jean Negulesco's romantic thriller The Conspirators (1944), in a fleeting but memorable (unbilled) bit as a fado singer whose plaintive song becomes a topic of discussion – “I believe in fate!” – between lovers Hedy Lamarr and Paul Henreid.